Statistics Definitions > Law of Large Numbers & The Law of Averages

 Law of Large Numbers vs Central Limit Theorem

 Both laws tell us that given a sufficiently large amount of data points, those data points will result in predictable behaviors.
-The CLT shows that as a sample size tends to infinity, the shape of the sample distribution will approach the normal distribution; the Law of Large Numbers shows you where the center of that normal curve is likely to be located.
+The Central Limit Theorem shows that as a sample size tends to infinity, the shape of the sample distribution will approach the normal distribution; the Law of Large Numbers shows you where the center of that normal curve is likely to be located.

 The Law of Large numbers is sometimes called the Weak Law of Large Numbers to distinguish it from the Strong Law of Large Numbers.
 The two versions of the law are different depending on the mode of convergence.
 As the name suggests, the weak law is weaker than the strong law.
-The differences between the two are usually covered in advanced statistics courses but basically, the weak law is where the sample mean converges to the expected mean in mean square and in probability; the strong law of large numbers is where the sample mean Mn converges to the expected mean μ with probability 1.
+Basically, the weak law is where the sample mean converges to the expected mean in mean square and in probability; the strong law of large numbers is where the sample mean Mn converges to the expected mean μ with probability 1.

 The law of averages sometimes sneaks into textbooks in place of the Law of Large Numbers.
 The two terms are not, technically, interchangeable.